Irkutsk: Urban layout

 In 1726, defensive fortifications (palisade) were built in Irkutsk, behind which the barracks of the local garrison were taken out.
 The construction of the palisade changed the process of the spontaneous evolution of buildings and influenced the formation of the city's layout in the most significant way.
 After the fortification was dismantled in 1790, a complete mismatch of street directions in the old and new parts of the city was revealed.

 The state of development of the "pre-palisade" period is reflected in the first of the known plans of Irkutsk in 1729.
 Its main advantage is the fixation of the city's borders, which ran along the line of the modern Karl Marx Street.
 Between 1729 and 1768 in the space between Angara and Ushakovka, the first "zapalisadny" row of blocks is formed.
 A spontaneous settlement appears near the soldiers' barracks, first along the roads that approached the Mill and Overseas gates, and then between them.
 The development proceeded unevenly, the closest to the current state at that time were the fragments of buildings located in the area of Zamorskaya (Lenin st.) And Institutskaya (Oktyabrskaya Revolyutsii st.) Streets.
 Now it is, roughly, quarters No. 90, 91, 92.

-The last third of the 18th century was extremely significant both for the history of the city as a whole and for the formation of its buildings.
+The last third of the 18th century was significant both for the history of the city as a whole and for the formation of its buildings.
 With the formation of the Irkutsk province in 1764, Irkutsk became the center of the largest region in Russia—Eastern Siberia, which included Transbaikalia, Yakutia, the entire northeast to the Pacific Ocean.
 Irkutsk needed to expand, and by that time there were no enemies ready to lay claim to the city.
 The palisade was dismantled, and in its place appeared Bolshaya Preshpektnaya Street, now Karla Marxa Street, the only straight street in modern Irkutsk.
 The devastating fire of 1879 made its own adjustments to the construction laws as it was from here that the border began, beyond which it was forbidden to build from wood.
-This in fact has divided the old Irkutsk into two parts: closer to the Angara river, mainly stone buildings remained, and on the other side, where there were once outskirts, the wooden Irkutsk grew.
+This has divided the old Irkutsk into two parts: closer to the Angara river, mainly stone buildings remained, and on the other side, where there were once outskirts, the wooden Irkutsk grew.